A strategic guide to using Gorgias rules to send CSAT survey only for first time buyers

 To set this up, create a Gorgias rule triggered when a "ticket is closed."
 The key condition should be "Customer order count is 1," which targets only new buyers.
 If this condition is met, the rule's action will be to "send satisfaction survey" to that customer.

-Gorgias rules to send CSAT survey only for first time buyers only evaluate explicit data points like order count.
-They miss crucial contextual elements such as the sentiment of the customer's interaction, specific product questions asked, or if the customer experienced frustration before a resolution was found, leading to less nuanced feedback.
+Gorgias rules to send CSAT survey only for first time buyers evaluate explicit data points like order count.
+To add more layers, such as the sentiment of the customer's interaction or specific product questions asked, you can integrate complementary AI tools to achieve more nuanced feedback.

 Share this post